tammergalal/katacoda-scenarios/canary-deploy-tracking/step3.md

 ![1.0 and 1.2 Deployment](./assets/deployments_old_newer.png)

 Excellent!
-We can see from a glance that the `1.2` deployment has lowered the latency way down for this service, and the error rate is back down to normal.You can make a final check by comparing the `1.2` deployment to its previous `1.0` version.
-Click on the version `1.0` deployment to bring up the Deployment Tracking panel.
+We can see from a glance that the `1.2` deployment has lowered the latency way down for this service, and the error rate is back down to normal.
+We can quickly check our `store-frontend` service to ensure there is no errors with our new lower latency.
+Navigate back to the [APM > Traces](https://app.datadoghq.com/apm/traces?start=1620938913331&end=1620939813331&paused=false) page.
+On the left hand side navigation filter for `Service > store-frontend`.
+No errors should be coming in.

+You can make a final check by comparing the `1.2` deployment to its previous `1.0` version.
+Navigate back to the `Services` page and click on the version `1.0` deployment to bring up the Deployment Tracking panel.
 At the top-left choose to compare `1.0` to `1.2` using the dropdown.

 ![Change Deployment Comparison](./assets/change_comparison.png)